richardciolek/stemmata/README.md

 # stemmata
-A digital prosapogrophy of Tacitus's Annals
+*stemmata* is a digital prosopography of Tacitus's *Annales* based on the digital edition made available by [HC FLAG](https://github.com/hcflag/latin) project.